 Interpretation of Breakeven Point and Margin of Safety

 - Breakeven point is a measure of sustenance, while the margin of safety is a measure of risk.

-- Lower the breakeven quantity; better it is for the companies, while higher the margin of safety, the better it is for the company.
+- The lower the breakeven quantity, the better it is for the companies, while the higher the margin of safety, the better it is for the company.